TeamDominant/Wiki-mkdocs/docs/3x-ui.md

 Click on the QR code icon next to the created client, then click the QR code to copy it to the clipboard, and paste it into Nekoray/Streisand.

-Click on the QR code icon next to the created client, then click on the QR code to copy it to the clipboard and paste it into Nekoray/Streisand.

 ## Securing and little tweaks
 ### Fail2ban